aplteam/Cider/docs/Cider-User-Guide.md

 #### APL Version

-The first version you can use Cider with is 18.0.
-This is because Cider is a Tatin package, and Tatin runs under 18.0 or later.
+The first version you can use Cider with is 18.2.
+This is because Cider is a Tatin package, and Tatin runs under 18.2 or later.

 Cider requires (like Tatin) a Unicode version of APL.

 #### Tatin

 Cider relies on the [Tatin package manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
 With version 19.0 and later Cider and Tatin will optionally be both available in `⎕SE` right from the start.
-With earlier versions (18.0 and 18.2) it's up to the user to take care of that.
+With earlier versions (18.2) it's up to the user to take care of that.

 If Tatin is not in `⎕SE` but recognized as a user command then Cider will attempt to load it by executing the user command `]Tatin.Version` which will implicitly load the Tatin API into `⎕SE`.